antonyh/randonomicon/_posts/2018-09-19-bind-vs-connect.markdown

 From <http://zeromq.org/area:faq>

 As a very general advice: use bind on the most stable points in your architecture and connect from the more volatile endpoints.
 For request/reply the service provider might be point where you bind and the client uses connect.
 Like plain old TCP.

 If you can't figure out which parts are more stable (i.e. peer-to-peer) think about a stable device in the middle, where boths sides can connect to.

 The question of bind or connect is often overemphasized.
 It's really just a matter of what the endpoints do and if they live long — or not.
 And this depends on your architecture.
 So build your architecture to fit your problem, not to fit the tool.

+See also:

 http://stackoverflow.com/questions/16109139/zmq-when-to-use-zmq-bind-or-zmq-connect